 6. Less Aggressive

 Studies show that children of negative parents are more likely to be aggressive than those from positive parenting households.
-This is again due to modelling the behaviors they see at home.
+This is again due to modeling the behaviors they see at home.
 If your child learns how to manage their frustration and anger through open communication without punishment they will be less likely to act aggressively towards others.

 7. Fostering Independence and Self-Control